hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 pvc-11b35321-1aa4-4723-a436-66591f81417c   100Gi      RWO            Delete           Bound       openshift-image-registry/image-registry-storage   standard                132m
 ~~~

-Recall that when we setup the `PV` resources we specified the location and path of the NFS server that we wanted to utilise:
+Recall that when we setup the `PV` resources we specified the location and path of the NFS server on that bastion that we wanted to utilise:

 ~~~basic
   nfs: